 Established over 30 years ago, Climanetics is the largest and most experienced high-rise in-suite HVAC company in the city.
 We're trusted by the most reputable property managers.
 We used experienced and professional personnel that have been loyal to us for decades.
 We don't use contractors or summer students.
 Through our comprehensive maintenance and service programs, have been able to extend the life of fan coil systems by up to 50%.
 Our job is to make property managers look good!
 What we do: Service (Repair) • Maintenance • Retrofit; Our Expertise Includes: Fancoils • HRV • ERV • Heat Pumps • Dryer Exhaust and Ducts • Mould Remediation

-TRI-AIR Systems We are a family run business with over 40 years of experience in providing emergency service, repair and proactive maintenance.
-For emergency service we have a TWO HOUR Response Time Promise.
+TRI-AIR Systems isa family run business with over 40 years of experience in providing emergency service, repair and proactive maintenance.
+For emergency service they have a Two Hour Response Time Promise.
 We are passionate about what we do and genuinely care about our clients.

 Since established in 1983, Thermo Cool Mechanical has been providing the Greater Toronto Area with quality sales and services in the heating, ventilation, and air conditioning (HVAC) industry.
 Thermo Cool has constructed a sound reputation built upon customer service and superior workmanship.
 Comprised of over sixty years of knowledge and proficiency in the trade, Thermo Cool is confident in servicing all makes and models of HVAC equipment.